telegraphic/hickle/README.md

 ======

 Hickle is a HDF5 based clone of Pickle, with a twist.
 Instead of serializing to a pickle file, Hickle dumps to a HDF5 file.
-It is designed to be a "drop-in" replacement for pickle.
+It is designed to be a "drop-in" replacement for pickle (for common data objects).
 That is: it is a neat little way of dumping python variables to file.

 Why use Hickle?